MLHale/CYBER-4580-lending-library-docs/Proposal Stuff/Executive Summary Portion.md

 * To allow borrowers to place all items needed for a module into their "cart" in one click.

 Successful completion of this project will allow instructors to more easily lend out and borrow products.
-This will result in more use of the library by its intended users and thus more effective.
+This will result in more use of the library by its intended users and thus more effective education practices for the instructors utilizing the system.